MichaelCurrin/code-cookbook/recipes/python/mypy/missing-types.md

 # Missing types

-What to do when MyPy complains that an installed library does not support types, because it lacks type annotations or stubs.
+Sometimes, MyPy will complains that it cannot do typechecks for installed package.

 > ... error: Cannot find implementation or library stub for module named '...'

-See [Missing imports](https://mypy.readthedocs.io/en/latest/running_mypy.html#missing-imports) in the docs.
+See also [Missing imports](https://mypy.readthedocs.io/en/latest/running_mypy.html#missing-imports) in the MyPu docs.

-## Missing type hints for standard library module
+## Missing type hints for built-in module

 1. Update and rerun MyPy.
-2. File a bug report.
+1. File a bug report.

 ## Missing type hints for third party library

+If the package you installed does not have type annotations built in, then you can do one of the following.

+- Upgrade the package.
+- Find stubs that someone wrote for the package and has shared.
+- Write your own, at least just for the portion of the package that you need.
+- Add an ignore configuration.

+Read on below to see those in more detail.

 ### Upgrade